Linkbox om Den Amerikanske Borgerkrig (1861-1865), slaveriets afskaffelse i USA og præsident Abraham Lincoln (og Karl Marx!).

 Symposium on Karl Marx and the US Civil War (Historical Materialism, Vol.19, No.4, 2011, p.33-205)

 "On the occasion of the 150th anniversary of the beginning of the American Civil War, Historical Materialism has brought together some of the most significant Marxist scholars working in this area to debate the issues.
 This text introduces some of the questions raised by the Civil War and Southern slavery for Marxists."
-With articles by Steve Edwards, John Ashworth, Charles Post, Neil Davidson Robin Blackburn, August H. Nimtz and Eric Foner.
-Only abstracts online.
+With articles by Steve Edwards, John Ashworth, Charles Post, Neil Davidson, Robin Blackburn, August H. Nimtz and Eric Foner.
+Only abstracts online, except this:

 Karl Marx and the American Civil War.
 By Donny Schraffenberger (International Socialist Review, Issue 80, November-December 2011)

 "A look at Marx and Engels’ writing during the Civil War reveals some remarkably powerful insights into that conflict."

 On the dialectics of race and class: Marx’s Civil War writings, 150 years later.
 By Kevin Anderson (The International Marxist-Humanist, October 21, 2011)

 "Marx’s dialectic of race and class is related to that of Frantz Fanon and to the Civil War in the U.S., which unleashed many revolutionary possibilities."

 Slavery and the origins of the Civil War.
 By James Illingworth (International Socialist Review, Issue 78, July-August 2011)